 - Biodiversity Loss: The use of some GM crops can have negative impacts on non-target organisms and on soil and water ecosystems.
 For example, the expansion of GM herbicide-tolerant corn and soy, which are twinned with herbicides, has destroyed much of the habitat of the monarch butterfly in North America.

 Increased Pesticide Use

 Herbicide-Tolerant Crops and Herbicide Use

-Almost 100% of the GM crops grown in Canada – corn, soy, canola and sugar beet – are engineered to be tolerant to a specific herbicide.
+100% of the GM crops currently grown in Canada – corn, soy, canola, sugar beet and alfalfa – are engineered to be tolerant to one or more specific herbicides.
 Most are tolerant to multiple herbicides.
 Glyphosate is the top pesticide ingredient sold in Canada, and its use tripled between 2005 and 2011.

 Data from the US and Latin America also shows that GM herbicide tolerant crops have increased herbicide use.
 In the US, scientist Charles Benbrook found that total pesticide use was 24% higher for GM crops than it was for non-GM crops by 2011.
 The 2013 report “Soybean production in the Southern Come of the Americas: Update on Land and Pesticides Use” compiles and analyzes specific data on land and pesticide use in the main soybean producing countries of the Southern Cone of South America: Argentina, Bolivia, Brazil, Paraguay, and Uruguay.

 Insect-Resistant Crops and Pesticide Use